-As mentioned, omnichannel banking is all about integration, and it’s this integration that allows banks the best of all worlds.
-It means support for a choice of channels and the ability to switch from one to another without a disrupted, fragmented journey.
-It also means banks can offer consumers the convenience of digital channels, but they must also provide the vital trust aspect of face to face, human interaction.
+As mentioned, omnichannel banking is all about integration, and it’s this integration that allows banking services the best of all worlds.
+In retail banking, it means support for a choice of channels and the ability to switch from one to another without a disrupted, fragmented journey.

-o Fast problem resolution.
-One major advantage of omnichannel banking is that by interacting online, issues can usually be resolved more efficiently and quickly than face-to-face in branch.
+One major advantage of omnichannel banking is that through digital interaction, issues can usually be resolved more efficiently and quickly than face-to-face in branch.

-o Less support costs.
-Digital tools like chatbots can often help solve simple and straightforward customer service inquiries, which frees up advisors to focus on more sensitive or complex issues.
+Digital applications like chatbots can often help solve simple and straightforward customer service inquiries, which frees up advisors to focus on more sensitive or complex issues.

-o A more personalized experience.
 For bank customers, the one-size-fits-all approach no longer works.
-A hybrid customer journey, alternating between a digital service and person-to-person offers more flexibility and adapts to a customer’s specific needs.
+A hybrid customer experience alternating between a digital service and person-to-person offers more flexibility and adapts to a customer’s specific needs.

-o Customer experience and satisfaction increases.
 With a faster, more tailored experience, customer satisfaction grows, meaning improved customer loyalty.
-Customers who get exactly the help they want, are far more likely to stay on board.
+Many customers base their loyalty on their experience, and those who get exactly the help they want, are far more likely to stay on board.